 What time does school start and finish?

 Where will you eat your lunch?

 Where will your tutor room be?

 What is your tutor called?

 Name 3 people who you could talk to if you had a problem

 Where can you go during social times?

 How will you get home from school?

 Who is your Student Achievement Leader and Welfare Manager?

-Who is my Pastoral Year Leader and where do I find them?

 Where is your Year Office?